 As a B2B marketer, make sure any third-party data used is ethically sourced and that all data used in targeting offers appropriate transparency and choice, specific to the country or region where the data is being used.
 Be sure to ask any B2B intent provider how they offer notice and consent and how they are in line with current privacy regulations such as GDPR and CCPA.

 B2B intent data gives you the power to know when a company is in-market for your products and services.
 Use combinations of your first-party intent data with third-party data to get a deeper understanding of accounts.
-Use intent insights to customize creative and layer intent data over your ABM list to know which of your target accounts are in-market for your solutions.
+Use intent insights to customize creative and layer intent data over your ABM (account-based marketing) list to know which of your target accounts are in-market for your solutions.
 Be sure to dig deeper to truly understand how a provider defines intent and their collection and creation methodologies to ensure you’re getting the best B2B intent data for your needs.